benwzj/benwzj.github.io/_posts/2020-03-03-DOM-intruduce.md

 {: .block-tip}

 ### DOM and Node
-All items in the DOM are defined as nodes.
+All items in the DOM are defined as **nodes**.
 There are many types of nodes, but there are three main ones that we work with most often:

 - Element nodes
 - Text nodes